SumiSastri/dev-blogs/docs/programming-database-design/part5-ERDS-relationships-multiplicities.md

 _Columns_ Represent the attributes or properties of the data (e.g., `ID`, `Name`, `Age`, `City`).
 _Rows_ Represent individual occurrences of data (e.g., Alice, Bob, Charlie).
 _Primary Key_ A unique identifier for each row (e.g., `ID` in the table above).

+_ERDs_

+- **Entities**: Concepts or objects represented in the database - representing the table with all its attributes
+- **Attributes**: Characteristics of entities -  the individual elements of the objects in the database
+- **Relationships**: Connections between entities are usually established by primary, foreign, compound and composite keys
+- **Multiplicities**: The connections between entities determined by the minimum participation and the maximum participation, or cardinality, or a record

 ## Entity relationships and multiplicity